tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

 ```
 which will emit the signal once the player has died.

-Now let's connect it to the `platforming_manager_2d.gd`, we could do it the same way as the `WinArea` but I want to show you how to do it through code.
+Now let's connect it to the `platforming_manager_2d.gd`, we could do it the same way as the `WinArea`, but I want to show you how to do it through code.

 First, let's change the node type of the player from `Node2D` to `PlayerController2D`.